rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 # Principle 10: The Price of Power

 > "With great power comes great responsibility."
-> —Voltaire, French Enlightenment Writer and Philosopher
+> -Voltaire, French Enlightenment Writer and Philosopher

 You have learned to work with AI agents personally, scaled them across teams, and led organizational transformation.
 You have built the architecture, developed the capabilities, and seen the performance multiplier effect in action.
 Now you face the weightiest questions of the AI era: how do you ensure that the power you have unleashed serves the right purposes, protects the right values, and respects the right boundaries?
 And how do you prepare for a future where that power continues to grow?

 This final principle addresses both the present responsibility and the future trajectory.
 Power without responsibility creates risk.
 Capability without constraint invites disaster.
 Speed without oversight compounds errors.
-The leaders who benefit most from AI are not those who move fastest but those who move wisely—building the governance frameworks, ethical practices, and accountability structures that enable confident, sustainable AI deployment today while preparing for the even more capable systems of tomorrow.
+The leaders who benefit most from AI are not those who move fastest but those who move wisely-building the governance frameworks, ethical practices, and accountability structures that enable confident, sustainable AI deployment today while preparing for the even more capable systems of tomorrow.

 *Key Question: How can leaders establish governance frameworks and ethical practices that enable confident AI deployment while preparing for a future where capabilities continue expanding exponentially?*